Best Degrees to Become a Data Scientist

 In addition, a lot of the work in data science is related to optimizing financial decisions and policies.
 So a business or financial mindset is always welcome.

-Is a Data Science Degree the Best Degree to Become a Data Scientist?
+Is Data Science the Best Degree?

 Data science as a degree itself is not really that hot.
 21% of current data scientists own a concentration in the field.
 And, although the percentage is higher compared to 2019 (12%), Data Science is still very new as a discipline.
 That’s why it isn’t widely offered in universities across the globe yet.